aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/knowledge-base.rst

 **Q: How does MirrorMaker 2 work?**

-A: MirrorMaker 2 leverages Kafka Connect framework to run its code on it.
+A: MirrorMaker 2 leverages Apache Kafka® Connect framework to run its code on it.
 It runs three types of connectors and its tasks: MirrorSourceConnector (replication itself), MirrorCheckpointConnector (committed offset checkpointing), and MirrorHeartbeatConnector (emitting heartbeat records that a replicated between clusters in order to check connectivity).
-All guarantees and limitations that Connect has, thus apply to MirrorMaker.
+All guarantees and limitations that Connect has, thus apply to MirrorMaker 2.

-**Q: Can MirrorMaker 2 work with older Kafka clusters (2.3-)?**
+**Q: Can MirrorMaker 2 work with older Apache Kafka® clusters (2.3-)?**

 A: Yes.
-MirrorMaker 2 works with older version of Kafka.
+MirrorMaker 2 works with older version of Apache Kafka®.
 Reportedly even 0.10.2 with some limitation.
 0.10.1 doesn't have OffsetFetch v2 API, which make checkpointing inoperable.

-**Q: Is it necessary for the source and target cluster to run on the same version of Kafka?**
+**Q: Is it necessary for the source and target cluster to run on the same version of Apache Kafka®?**

 A: Not, it's not necessary.